 How DHS Immigration Enforcement Guidance Affects Immigration

 The Department of Homeland Security (DHS) provides written guidance for enforcing immigration laws through various agencies such as Immigration and Customs Enforcement (ICE) and U.S. Citizenship and Immigration Services (USCIS).
 These agencies are responsible for implementing and enforcing U.S. immigration laws, including the apprehension and removal of unauthorized immigrants and the processing of applications for legal immigration benefits and citizenship.
+In this article, we focus on how DHS immigration enforcement guidance affects immigration.

 Here are some general principles that have historically guided DHS enforcement actions: